Mothpy/postgreSQL_CRUD_with_knex/README.md

 # Node, Express, and PostgreSQL: CRUD with Knex
-Note: If downloading the assessment files to your local machine, make sure you're running Node v18 before you run npm install.
+Note: If downloading the assessment files to your local machine, make sure you're running Node v18 before you run `npm install`.

-Check which version you are running: node -v
+Check which version you are running: `node -v`

-If needed, change the version to v18: nvm use v18
+If needed, change the version to v18: `nvm use v18`

 For additional help, review the "Learn your tools: Visual Studio Code" lesson in the "Welcome" module.